nantig/Digital-Fabrication/_posts/2022-11-21-A7-final-project-proposal.md

 | Printing ink | For printing with wooden blocks.
 (May purchase more, but that can be done locally from any art supply store) | ✅ ⚠️ |
 | Paper | For printing on. | ✅ |
 | Fabric (tbd) | For pringing on, if I decide I want to do some fabric prints, like tote bags or bandanas | ❌ |

+#### Timeline

+I designed this as a two-part project because casting candles is a lot of up-front work with the mold making, but is fairly passive when actually casting the wax.
+I figured that two smaller projects would be a fun way for me to explore more of the methods we learned throughout the quarter!